 Anyone can take a verse and turn it into something that it’s not.
 If you have been a Christian for any length of time, then I know you probably have seen this.

-To make sure that we are using scripture in the right way, we need to know scripture, memorize scripture, and know the context it was written in.
+To make sure that we are using scripture in the right way, we need to know scripture, memorize scripture, and know the context it was written.

-The Bible will teach us God’s standards.
+The Bible teaches us God’s standards.
 When we know Him and know His Word, we can use it to fight back against Satan.